influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/administration/configuration.md

 In version 1.2.2, we've removed the `retention-autocreate` setting from the data node configuration file.
 As of version 1.2.2, users may remove `retention-autocreate` from the data node configuration file.
 To disable retention policy auto-creation, set `retention-autocreate` to `false` in the meta node configuration file only.

+This change only affects users who have disabled the `retention-autocreate` option and have installed version 1.2.0 or 1.2.1.
 </dt>

 Environment variable: `INFLUXDB_META_RETENTION_AUTOCREATE`